 Balayage is a dream come true for us girls who cannot keep up with a regular visit to the salon for touch-ups.
 The way these sun-kissed highlights grow is more natural-looking and subtle that you don’t have to keep worrying about the backfire of the harsh stripe of the root line.
 And those vibrant strands show almost no signs of slowing down!
 That is not to say, however, that balayage doesn’t need decent maintenance.
 Because somewhere between your hair appointments, those highlights will eventually lose its color, as any regular hair dye will.

-Luckily, a dull and brassy balayage is not a major beauty concern anymore, as it was back in 70’s where the hair coloring technique was first developed.
-Today, there are selections of best lightener you can go for, to keep your balayage on point and make it last longer.
+Luckily, a dull and brassy balayage is not a major beauty concern anymore, as it was back in the 70’s where the hair coloring technique was first developed.
+Today, there are selections of the best lightener you can go for, to keep your balayage on point and make it last longer.
 But before we get down to the aforementioned, here are some questions commonly asked about balayage.

 - What is balayage and how is it done?